Endocrinology

 • Management:

-• Stop Fluids.
+• Stop Fluids immediately.

-• Hypertonic Therapy: Mannitol (0.5-1g/kg IV) or Hypertonic Saline (3% 5ml/kg).
+• Hypertonic Therapy: Mannitol (0.5-1g/kg IV over 20 minutes) or Hypertonic Saline (3% NaCl 2-5ml/kg over 10-20 minutes).

-• Imaging: CT Head (to confirm/exclude bleed).
+• Imaging: Urgent CT Head (to confirm/exclude hemorrhage, herniation).

-• ICU: Intubation and ventilation maintain pCO2.
+• ICU: Intubation and mechanical ventilation to maintain pCO2 at 35-40 mmHg (hyperventilation can worsen ischemia).

 2. Osmotic Demyelination Syndrome (ODS)